garfix/nli-go/doc/remarks.md

+## 2022-06-12

+Interaction #26 passed!

+I had to allow the result of a solution to be specified per handler.
+This makes it a bit more flexible.

+## 2022-06-07

+I just found out that "When did you pick it up?" had been answered correctly by accident.

+"it" (the green pyramid) had been picked up already, twice.
+But this sentence still presumes the time frame "before you put the green one on the little cube" that was initialized in the previous sentence.

 ## 2022-06-04

 I need to tell the system that P1 is an event.
 But it is not represented with a sense in the syntax rule.